 Matthew Might’s Big Picture Illustration seems apropos to me right now.
 Yes, the a PhD is a pimple of knowledge on the enormous buttocks of human understanding.
 That pat answer won’t make the inquisitive MA student very happy though.
 They want clear cut, one-size fits all advice.
 It’s a shame such does not exist.

 Some PhD granting institutions value their balanced approach— that’s not a descriptor I would use for R1 PhD programs.
 R1 PhD’s are focused on research.
 But of course, the MA candidate in education doesn’t actually know what real research is.
 R1 institutions offer other wonderful things as well: poverty after many years of study, opportunity costs when you could be in a lucrative job, access to world-class scholars who have done the same sacrifice, circles of other students who have had varied amounts of life experience and are also intellectually curious—not to mention the smugness factor: the self-important feeling of knowing that when you finish that defense, you know that you are the world’s leading authority on your thing, and you know that 4 or more of the world’s leading authorities have confirmed this (Ennis, 2011, here).
 Of course, there are those who get through R1 PhD’s without become such leaders, but I would say that generally, there are more scholars than non-scholars that come through the ranks of the R1’s.
 In the end, the R1 PhD is designed to produce a rigorous scholar, and that’s about it.
-Not a teacher and not a person who is beneficial to the university through their service or administrative skill; that’s stuff you’re ex[expected to learn on your own.
-Some R1 grads have these skills, but they sure did not acquire them in the R1 program—at least not as a consequence of it.
+Not a teacher, and not a person who is beneficial to the university through their service or administrative skill; that’s stuff you’re expected to learn on your own.
+Some R1 grads have these skills, but they sure did not acquire them in the R1 program—or at least not as a consequence of it.
 Some R1 candidates luck out and get a very holistic adviser.
 I was lucky in that way.
 But that’s not something one can expect from an R1.

 I think I have to tell students that no one will really know except you, which program is the best for what you want to do.
-I left an Ivy League R1 (well, decided not to re-enroll for the PhD) for a Big 10 R1 because for what I do, the Big 10 school was a better fit.
+I left an Ivy League R1 (well, decided not to re-enroll for the PhD) for a Big 10 R1 because, for what I do and what I wanted to do, the Big 10 school was a better fit.
 Sometimes I regret that decision, but not often.
 No one on the outside would ever know, really, the ins and outs of that decision, nor question it, I expect.
 However, by making that decision I ended up in a job that I did not initially plan on being in at the start of the PhD.
 I thought I would be in a language education program of some kind as the tech person.
-Instead, I am teaching in an Instructional Design & Technology program as a language-focused person.
+Instead, I am teaching in an Instructional Design & Technology program as a language person.
 While the difference is not enormous, it is clearly different.
-The important things is that after two years of PhD study, I realized this was going to happen, and I made a conscious decision to go forward.
+The important thing is that after two years of PhD study, I realized this was going to happen, and I made a conscious decision to go forward.
 I am happy where I am now.
 Had I not made that decision when I realized my study was not going in the direction I had planned, I think I would be very unhappy now in this new job.
 Charlie Reigeluth was the person who forced me to face this situation directly; guidance that has proven enormously valuable in my life and career.